jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 Eigenlijk is het wel een beetje zo dat: alles wat ik aan mezelf heb moeten uitleggen, moet ik aan de lezer uitleggen.
 \>

-A definition is a lot like a type of procedure, while an execution is an instance of the procedure.
-As I state this relation, it may seem strange to you that I picked *separate symbols* to denote a procedure symbol’s execution and definition, while for objects I use different *line types* to separate objects from types.
+A definition is a lot like a type of command, while an execution is an instance of the command.
+As I state this relation, it may seem strange to you that I picked *separate symbols* to denote a command symbol’s execution and definition, while for objects I use different *line types* to separate objects from types.
 Diamond is actually the extra symbol picked to represent an execution.
 An execution of a definition is like an object of a type.
 However, an execution has another special characteristic: it executes.

 When an object symbol has a type line it’s behavior in the container isn’t as much different as ...